December 5 in Pop Culture History

 1945 – Five U.S. Navy Avenger torpedo-bombers (Flight 19) went missing in the Bermuda Triangle after leaving Ft.
 Lauderdale Naval Air Station in Florida.

 1964 – #1 Hit December 5, 1964 – December 11, 1964: Lorne Greene – Ringo

 1969 – ARPANET (the first true internet) grew from ARPA (the U.S. Department of Defense’s Advanced Research Projects Agency) when it connected to computer network nodes at four universities: the University of California, Los Angeles (UCLA), the Stanford Research Institute (SRI) in Menlo Park, CA, U.C.
 Santa Barbara, and the University of Utah.

 1984 – Beverly Hills Cop, starring Eddie Murphy, opened in theaters.

 1997 – Good Will Hunting was released in theaters.

 1998 – #1 Hit December 5, 1998 – January 15, 1999: R. Kelly & Celine Dion – I’m Your Angel

 2005 – In the UK, the Civil Partnership Act granted civil partnerships “which include same sex partnerships” in the United Kingdom with rights and responsibilities identical to civil marriage.

 2008 – Frost Nixon debuted in theaters.

 2008 – O.J.
 Simpson, who was acquitted for the well-known double murder in Los Angeles, was sentenced for up to thirty-three years in prison for robbing a pair of memorabilia dealers.
-He is eligible for parole in 2017.
+He was released in 2017.